papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 Bilateral upsampling uses a high-resolution guide image to interpolate a low-resolution target image.
 Unlike standard linear interpolation, which assumes smoothness across the entire image, bilateral filtering identifies and preserves structural edges.

 The filter computes a weighted average of nearby low-resolution pixels.
-Each pixel's contribution depends on its similarity to the target pixel, as determined by the coherence-based range weighting and vector similarity metric.
+Each pixel's contribution depends on its similarity to the target pixel, as determined by the coherence-based range weighting and covariance-based coherence metric.

 Adaptive Weights
 ----------------